WWasilew/Turing-Machine/README.md

 This project is a Python implementation of a Turing Machine emulator.
 It allows users to define, execute, and simulate the behavior of a Turing Machine based on custom-defined rules.
 The program reads its configuration and instructions from a text file and processes inputs accordingly.
+Experiment, learn, and explore the power of Turing Machine!

 ## Features